codewithrk7/CodingRahul/README.md

 # CodingRahul
-This is my first git repository
+This is my first git repository.
+Author - Rahul Kumar